redis/node-redis/README.md

 * `socket_nodelay`: defaults to `true`.
 Whether to call setNoDelay() on the TCP stream, which disables the Nagle algorithm on the underlying socket.
 Setting this option to `false` can result in additional throughput at the cost of more latency.
 Most applications will want this set to `true`.
-* `socket_keepalive` defaults to `false`.
+* `socket_keepalive` defaults to `true`.
 Whether the keep-alive functionality is enabled on the underlying socket.
 * `no_ready_check`: defaults to `false`.
 When a connection is established to the Redis server, the server might still be loading the database from disk.
 While loading, the server not respond to any commands.
 To work around this, `node_redis` has a "ready check" which sends the `INFO` command to the server.
 The response from the `INFO` command